 On the other hand, the third section has improved and advanced color grading tools like Broadcast Color Filters and Bézier masks.

-The user interface for VEGAS Post is difficult to learn and it is best used by intermediate and expert video editors.
+The user interface for VEGAS Pro is difficult to learn and it is best used by intermediate and expert video editors.

 - Can be yours for a one-time cost.